SamueleFacenda/3dont/README.md

 - [ ] use QOpenglBuffer for buffer management
 - [ ] investigate projects not showing sometimes
 - [ ] test queries with type:point
+- [ ] plot 3d graph with relations

 note
 file las pointcloud in project